 You will be asked about your current symptoms, any treatments you have received so far, your medical history and that of your close family, your diet, lifestyle and general health and wellbeing.
 Chinese Medicine practitioners also look at your tongue and take your pulses on both wrists as they give vital information on the state of your health.
 Subsequent appointments last 1 hour.
 Loose comfortable clothing should be worn and be aware that we may need to access your torso as well as your arms and legs.

 Although there are around 500 acupuncture points on the body only a small selection will be used in which very fine sterile needles are inserted.
 The needle treatment may also be supplemented with the application of moxa, a smouldering warm herb used to encourage the smooth flow of Qi.
-Other methods used to stimulate points include massage, cupping and electro-acupuncture.
-TCM encourages you to understand the nature of your illness and how to promote health.
-We may offer dietary, exercise and lifestyle suggestions for you to enhance the healing process.
+Traditional Chinese Medicine encourages you to understand the nature of your illness and how to promote health.
+Dietary, exercise and lifestyle suggestions may also be discussed that can enhance the healing process.

 It is advisable to avoid certain activities before and directly after treatment as they are thought to affect your Qi.
 These include: alcohol, excessive exercise, fasting or large meals.